senderghost/upp-mirror-all/win32/OpenSSL-Win/readme.precompiled.txt

-27 May 2017
+30 Mar 2019
 ======================================================================================================================
  url: http://www.npcglib.org/~stathis/blog/precompiled-openssl
 ======================================================================================================================
-These are custom and unsupported, pre-built OpenSSL Libraries v1.0.2l (http://www.openssl.org).
+These are custom and unsupported, pre-built OpenSSL Libraries v1.0.2r (http://www.openssl.org).
 They are compiled with Cygwin/MSVC for 32/64-bit Windows, using Visual Studio 2017.

 Please note that the OpenSSL Project (http://www.openssl.org) is the only official source of OpenSSL.